COVID-19 Coping Tips & Resources for Staff & Faculty

 Tip #5: Get Additional Help If You Need It

-Take advantage of USF resources such as IT support and trainings on using online technologies.
+If you will continue to work remotely full or part time, be sure to take advantage of USF resources such as IT support and trainings on using online technologies.
 There are additional resources on remote instruction and working from home listed below.

 If you tried tips 1 through 4 and your anxiety or mood feels unmanageable, contact Concern, USF's Employee Assistance Program, especially if you or a family member is experiencing some of the following: